 Asbestos-related diseases can take years to develop, so these figures are largely the result of poor working conditions in the past.
 Nevertheless, asbestos exposure remains a very real risk.
 Despite being banned in 1999, asbestos is still present in many buildings throughout the UK.

-The best way to prevent asbestos exposure is to have your staff undertake health and safety training approved by the UK Asbestos Training Association (UKATA).
-The UKATA Asbestos Awareness Online Course offered by Human Focus is an affordable and effective way to minimise the risk of asbestos exposure.
+The best way to prevent asbestos exposure is to have your staff undertake health and safety training approved by UKATA and IATP.
+The Asbestos Awareness Online Course offered by Human Focus is an affordable and effective way to minimise the risk of asbestos exposure.